omrijsharon/RL_modules/README.md

 A recommended number of dimentions for the output is 2-4.

 ### Encoder-Decoder/Autoencoder + RND
 Encoder-Decoder or autoencoder networks can be also used with RND.
 Insert the Encoder part of the network as an RNDnet.
 Let the bottleneck be the output layer and initialize PRDnet with the same architecture as the Encoder.
-Since the Encoder changes as it learns, you should update the RNDnet when this happens. i.e.:
+Since the Encoder changes as it learns, you should update the RNDnet when it happens. i.e.:
 ```
 VAE.optimizer.step()
 rnd.RNDnet = VAE.Encoder